 We may get stuck thinking that this is the best we can do.
 But it’s not.
 We need to not delude ourselves into denying a deeper fulfillment of our longing, just because we managed to take off the edge.
 We need to keep going.
-We have further to go to get what we want and need, and surely it is our birthright to have.
+For we have further to go to get what we want and need.
+And surely it is our birthright to have it.

 The sexual revolution is not unlike the women’s liberation movement.
 Both had to fly a bit too extreme on their way to the middle.
 Some women became too hard, as unyielding as the men they felt locked in a battle with, in order to find their own backbone.
 As long as this too passes, it’s all right.
 But when this seems like the final frontier, we end up as damaged as we began.

 Women are now ready to combine independence with softness.
 Men are ready to combine heart feelings with strength.
 The two can complement each other in wonderful ways, especially when joined in a new kind of marriage.
 This won’t be formed early in life unless a young person gains considerable maturity by doing genuine, intense work to know themselves.

 Then such a marriage can be created that is totally open and transparent.
 No secrets whatsoever; the soul process will be totally shared.
 Such openness must be learned.
 This is what makes relationships a path within a path.
 We will be challenged to expose our difficulty in being transparent rather than hide it.
 If we’re not willing to expose our struggle to be open, we won’t be able to alleviate our unfulfillment, no matter how hard we try to put the blame on the other or outer circumstances.